BojanTubicKG/FileManager/README.md

 # FileManager
-File Manager from the console !
+File Manager from the console.
-NetBeans project !
+NetBeans project.